zerynth/board-zerynth-particle_photon/docs/index.rst

 Firmware Over the Air update (FOTA)
 ***********************************

 The Firmware Over the Air feature allows to update the device firmware at runtime.
-Zerynth FOTA in the Particle Photon device is available for bytecode and VM.
+Zerynth FOTA in the Particle Photon device is available for bytecode.

 Flash Layout is shown in table below:

 =============  =======  =================
 Start address  Size     Content
 =============  =======  =================
-  0x0800C000      80kb  VM Slot 1
   0x08020000     128Kb  VM Slot 0
   0x08040000     384kb  Bytecode Slot 0
   0x080A0000     384kb  Bytecode Slot 1